 At the tree you can make a wish by giving a coffee bean and small donation which is placed into nooks formed by the trees roots – a local lady is on hand to explain the shrine.
 Local people with important wishes may offer chickens, sheep, goats and, reportedly, even cows.

-Enroute Kibale Forest, Queen Elizabeth National Park or Semliki Valley National Park, you stand a greater chance of visiting this cultural, spiritual & historical site with our African Pearl Safaris guides.
+Enroute Kibale Forest, Queen Elizabeth National Park or Semuliki National Park, you stand a greater chance of visiting this cultural, spiritual & historical site with our African Pearl Safaris guides.